aklivity/zilla/README.md

 *Please review the [Zilla Roadamp](https://github.com/orgs/aklivity/projects/4/views/1).
 If you have a request or feedback, we would love to hear it!
 Get in touch through any of the [channels](#support).*

 ## Community
 Looking to contribute to Zilla?
-Here are some possibilities:
-- Star this repo and follow us on [Twitter](https://twitter.com/aklivityinc).
-- Create [issues](https://github.com/aklivity/zilla/issues) every time you feel something is missing or goes wrong.
-- Provide [pull requests](https://github.com/aklivity/zilla/pulls) for open issues, especially for those with a good first issue label.
+Check out the [Contributing to Zilla](.github/CONTRIBUTIND.md) guide.
 ✨We value all contributions, whether it is source code, documentation, bug reports, feature requests or feedback!